Overview of the user model

 • If most Provisional Members in your plan actively collaborate, you can change the settings to upgrade Provisional Members to paid Members at the end of the review period.
 If no Member seats are available, the cost of additional Member seats is part of your auto-bill or invoice.
 See the Admin Center: Provisional Member Settings help article for details.

-Each user can be a Provisional Member one time.
+A user can be a Provisional Member only once.
+Once a user is downgraded, they're no longer eligible for provisional membership.
 If they need access after being downgraded, a System Admin must upgrade them to a Member.

 Examples

-A user’s seat type changes to Provisional Member when the user goes beyond viewing on a core item, such as a sheet, report, or dashboard.
-Examples include but are not limited to:
+An internal user’s seat type changes to Provisional Member when the user goes beyond viewing on a core item, such as a sheet, report, or dashboard.
+Examples include but aren't limited to:

 • Adding or editing items